-We finish by giving a negative answer to the stronger version of Question 1.3, i.e., we provide a family of one popular color graphs with unbounded chromatic number.
-The construction we propose is based on one of the fundamental constructions for triangle-free graphs of arbitrary chromatic number due to Tutte (alias Blanche Descartes) [12], also see Nešetřil's survey [27] for a more detailed discussion.

-Theorem 3.3.
-For any k there exists a one popular color graph G_k with $\chi(G_k) \geq k$.
+We finish disproving [3, Conjecture 3.5], i.e., that one popular color graphs have bounded chromatic number.
+The construction we provide is based on one of the fundamental constructions for triangle-free graphs of arbitrary chromatic number due to Tutte (alias Blanche Descartes) and independently Zykov, see Nešetřil's survey [26] for a more detailed discussion.
+Theorem 3.2.
+For any k there exists a one popular color graph $G_k$ with $\chi(G_k) \ge k$ .

 Proof.
-We proceed by induction on $k \ge 1$.
-Choose G_1 to be the graph with a single vertex and $G_2 = C_4$ with edges colored alternatingly with two colors.
-If $k \ge 3$ then denote by n the number of vertices of G{k-1} .
-Define X as a set of (k-1)(n-1)+1 new vertices without edges.
-Now, for every subset Y of size n of X take a copy G' of G{k-1} (where all copies can be considered to be edge-colored with the same set) and add a matching of size n that connects the vertices of Y with the vertices of G'.
+We proceed by induction on $k \ge 1$ .
+Chose $G_1$ to be the graph with a single vertex and $G_2 = C_4$ with edges colored alternatingly with two colors.
+If $k \ge 3$ then denote by n the order of $G{k-1}$ .
+Define X as a set of size (k-1)(n-1) + 1.
+Now, for every subset of Y size n of X take a copy G' of $G{k-1}$ (where all copies can be considered to be edge-colored with the same set) and add a perfect matching between Y and the copy G'.
 Each of these new matchings will be edge colored with its own private color.
-The resulting graph is G_k .
-Note that the choice of the matchings in the construction is not unique.

-To see that G_k is a one popular color graph, note first that every color class is a matching, hence the coloring satisfies property (1).
+To see that $G_k$ is a one popular color graph, note first that every color class is a matching, hence the coloring satisfies property (1).
 Now, observe that by induction hypothesis all cycles within a single copy G' have one color at least twice.
 Since X is an independent set any other cycle must enter and leave some copy G', but then it uses two edges of the same matching, hence repeats at least one color.
 This proves property (2').

-The fact that $\chi(G_k) \ge k$ is well-known, see e.g. [12, 27].
+The fact that $\chi(G_k) \ge k$ is well-known, see e.g. [26].

-While we have negatively answered the one popular color variant of Question 1.3 its no lonely color variant remains open.
+While we have disproved the strong variant of Conjecture 1.3 its weak variant remains open.
 Let us propose a strengthening of it.

-Conjecture 3.4.
-There is a function f, such that if the edges of a graph G can be colored such the subgraph induced by any color has maximum degree d, and no color appears exactly once on a cycle of G, then $\chi(G) \leq f(d)$.
+Conjecture 3.3.
+There is a function f, such that if the edges of a graph G can be colored such the subgraph induced by any color has maximum degree d, and no color appears exactly once on a cycle of G, then $\chi(G) \leq f(d)$ .